Variables

 Task Environment

 Tasks can set environment variables for their commands.
-Values support ${VAR} expansion from variables and the environment:
+Values support ${VAR} and `` expansion from variables and the environment:

 vars: